 - ensure your wall is smooth, clean and dust-free

 - patch or sand any damaged areas on the wall, especially where sharp edges might pierce or tear the wallpaper.

 - allow recently painted or primed walls to cure for at least 4 weeks before installation.
 Applying wallpaper over uncured paint can lead to bubbling as moisture tries to escape.

-For best results, apply wallpaper to a surface that is a solid, light color.
-Allow recently painted or primed walls to cure for 4 weeks prior to installing wallpaper since application over uncured paint can lead to bubbling.
-We have not tested installation of this substrate over other wallpaper, or over other paper that has also been primed over.
+For best results apply to a surface that is a solid, light color.
+We have not tested installation directly over other wallpaper, or over wall paper that has been primed.

-Hanging wallpaper is a two-person job.
-And whether you are doing just a wall, or an entire room, make sure to set aside enough time to complete the entire installation in one day.
-Since paper shrinks as it dries, completing the task in a timely manner will ensure a seamless match of your patterns!
+Hanging wallpaper requires at least two people.
+You also must allow enough time to complete the entire installation in one day.
+Why?
+Since this paper shrinks as it dries, completing the task in one day ensures seamless installation of your pattern!